 In a city as diverse as New York, it will come as no surprise that there are a large number of international schools available to meet the demands of the city's expat population.

-Fees at international schools tend to be very high.
-Many of the more popular international schools in New York are oversubscribed and have long waiting lists.
-Therefore expats who wish to send their child to one of these schools should begin the application process as soon as possible.
+Fees at international schools tend to be high.
+Many of the more popular international schools in New York are oversubscribed and have long waiting lists, so expats who wish to send their child to one of these schools should begin the application process as soon as possible.

 Local tutors can be an extremely useful resource for expat families and can provide support in several ways.
 For example, an expat child struggling to adapt to a new curriculum may benefit from extra lessons with a tutor to help get them up to speed.
 Tutors can also assist expat children who have low English proficiency, or help them maintain their mother tongue if they're attending a school taught in a different language.